Moesif/lua-resty-moesif/README.md

 ```

 #### __`moesif_user_id`__
 (optional) _string_, Attribute API requests to individual users so you can track who calling your API.
-This can also be used with `company_id` to track account level usage.
+This can also be used with `ngx.var.moesif_company_id` to track account level usage.
 _If you installed for 3scale, you do not need to set this field as this is handled automatically_

 #### __`moesif_company_id`__
 (optional) _string_, Attribute API requests to companies or accounts so you can track who calling your API.
-This can be used with `user_id`.
+This can be used with `ngx.var.moesif_company_id`.
 _If you installed for 3scale, you do not need to set this field as this is handled automatically_

 #### __`moesif_api_version`__